How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 tennis with my daughter one afternoon and then spending the evening in

 agony, I realised that whatever-it-was wasn’t just going to go away.

-The official diagnosis was tennis elbow and inflamed ligaments, and I went through the usual process of time-consuming physiotherapy, stretching, supporting armbands, etc.
+The official diagnosis was tennis elbow and inflamed ligaments, and I went through the time-consuming process of physiotherapy, stretching, supporting armbands, etc.

-The physiotherapists all smiled understandingly and say yes, too much time spent in front of a computer, clicking that mouse.
+The physiotherapists all smiled understandingly and say, yes, too much time in front of a computer, clicking that mouse.

 Yes, OK, but what's the solution?!